 Continuity and Change shows how events, ideas, and people in the past are connected.
 Human societies are interrelated and evolving rather than isolated.
-Continuity and change can be assessed through empowerment to girls and women.
+Continuity and change can be assessed through comparisons between moments in the past and the present, or between two points in the past.
+We evaluate change over time using turning points and the ideas of progress and decline.